Fire and rescue services

 Be cautious when making comments about local issues, particularly those relating to the royal family.
 You could cause offence or even attract legal consequences.

-Government offices and local schools do not operate on Friday, they open on Saturday instead.
+Government offices and local schools do not operate on Friday.
+They open on Saturday instead.

 The Islamic holy month of Ramadan is observed in Brunei.
 Respect religious and cultural customs and laws at this time.

-During Ramadan, eating, drinking and smoking may be illegal in public during the day.
-If you're not fasting, avoid these activities around people who are.
+During Ramadan, eating, drinking and smoking in public, between sunset and sunrise may be illegal.
+Even if you're not observing Ramadan, avoid these activities around people who are.
 Seek local advice to avoid offence.

 Explore our Ramadan page to learn more, including dates for Ramadan.